Reminder Annual Ballot by Mail Applications are only good for one calendar year

 • a reason why you are eligible to vote early by mail (to be eligible to vote early due to a planned absence from the county, your application must state an address out-of-county to have your ballot mailed).

 We must receive your marked ballot by 7 p.m. on election day!
-If you are mailing your ballot from outside the United States, we must receive your ballot by the fifth day after election day.

 For more information on ballot by mail and FPCAs, contact our office.